shuhei/shuhei.github.com/source/about/index.md

 title: "About"
 ---

 Hi, my name is Shuhei.
-I’m a programmer based in Berlin, mostly writing JavaScript.
+I’m a programmer based in Zürich.

-When I’m not in front of my laptop, I wander around the streets of Berlin, give a look at the spines of my book collection, or enjoy local IPAs.
+When I’m not in front of my keyboard, I wander around the streets of Zürich, give a look at the spines of my book collection, or enjoy NEIPA.

 I occasionally tweet at [Twitter](https://twitter.com/shuheikagawa "Twitter @shuheikagawa") and put some hobby code at [GitHub](https://github.com/shuhei "GitHub @shuhei").
 You can check my professional profile at [LinkedIn](http://www.linkedin.com/in/shuheikagawa "LinkedIn: Shuhei Kagawa").